 On-Campus Interviews (OCI)

 OCI is one of many ways law students find jobs.
 It is a resume collection and interviewing program through which law firms, government agencies, public interest organizations, and businesses recruit students.
 The Career Development Center coordinates OCI in the Spring and in the Fall.
-Fall OCI has more employer participants and is more competitive.
-Fall OCI employers primarily seek rising 2Ls (Class of 2017) for summer employment following their 2L year (Summer 2016).
+Spring OCI is smaller and less competitive.

 Do you know…